 Each dot signifies one level.
 The height of the level is shown on the y-axis and the mass between layers is shown on the x-axis.
 The number of levels is more concentrated below 1 km.

 This vertical structure was designed to provide increased resolution in the boundary layer and near the tropopause.
 The second level is placed at ~20 meters so that the midpoint of the grid cells in the vertical direction is located at 10 meters and corresponds to the standard National Weather Service (NWS) anemometer height.
 This avoids the use of a surface layer parameterization to vertically interpolate horizontal wind components to the standard NWS observational height.
-The top of the model is fixed at 50 millibars (mb).
+The top of the model is fixed at 50 mb.
 A summary of the vertical structure of the modeling domain is given below.